 When the SPARC system is used in spectral mode, the light coming from the mirror is focused on a slit or fiber connected to a Czerny-Turner spectrograph.
 A variety of imaging detectors can be used to cover a spectral range of 200-1600 nm.
 By scanning the e-beam across the sample, a spatially resolved hyperspectral image is produced.

-Using a polarizer or even a full polarimeter in the angle-resolved mode allows for the reconstruction of the polarization state (Stokes vector) of CL for different emission angles.
+Using a polariser or even a full polarimeter in the angle-resolved mode allows for the reconstruction of the polarisation state (Stokes vector) of CL for different emission angles.
 An advanced correction for the optical system including the paraboloid mirror is required for this reconstruction.
-This is provided with the polarization system.
+This is provided with the polarisation system.

 With a Lab Cube module, an add-on for the standard SPARC spectral system, it is now possible to perform g(2) and lifetime imaging and observe the time dynamics of various nanomaterials.
 Time-resolved imaging is highly relevant for a wide range of applications, including semiconductors for photovoltaics and light-emitting devices, as well as single emitters for quantum information processing and sensing.